-Boulders and buttresses, rugged mountains, gold mining ruins, desert plains dotted with oddball trees—this is one weird place.
-Joshua Tree, nicknamed ‘J-Tree’ by locals, lies at an ecological crossroads, where the high Mojave Desert meets the low Colorado Desert.
-The result is amazing desert flora, including those wacky namesake trees (actually a type of yucca).
+Boulders and buttresses, rugged mountains, gold mining ruins, desert plains dotted with the oddball trees, this is a weird place.
+Joshua Tree National Park, nicknamed “J-Tree” by locals, lies at an ecological crossroads where the high Mojave Desert meets the low Colorado Desert.
+The result is amazing desert flora, including those namesake trees, actually a type of yucca.
 Joshua Tree’s beauty shines around the clock, with vibrant sunsets melting into nights filled with uncountable stars.

 Choose a clear morning to visit Keys View for a sweeping panorama that takes in two of Southern California’s biggest summits: Mount San Jacinto (elevation 10,834 feet) and Mount Gorgonio (elevation 11,502 feet).
 Palm Springs and the Coachella Valley frame the background, and the vast Salton Sea shimmers to the south-east.
 Look carefully and you can spot the leafy green of Thousand Palms Oasis Preserve directly below you.
 On the clearest days, peer through binoculars to spot Mountain Signal in Mexico, more than 90 miles away.
 Stretch your legs on a short paved trail, or, if you’re feeling lively and want the kind of peace and quiet found only in deserts, follow the path to neighbouring Inspiration Peak, a worthy side-trip: Since you’ve already driven out on Keys View Road, be sure to stop at the Lost Horse Mine trailhead and take the moderate hike to Lost Horse Mine.